jawad-amin1/server-http/README.md

 * The project requires you to be using an operating system compliant with the POSIX standard due to using the <sys/socket.h> header file.
 * Unfortunately, this means the project will not work with Windows operating systems, and it is therefore highly recommended to run this project on a Unix based OS.
-* For best performance, Mozilla Firefox is recommended as the browser for displaying/receiving files.
+* Having experimented with various browsers, Mozilla Firefox is recommended as the browser for displaying/receiving files.
 ## Executing program

 * Using the gcc compiler, enter this command in the terminal to produce a compiled server file.